- Lenovo published a benchmark of ECC on AnyDB versus S/4HANA on HANA.

-Probably their best resources were put into the benchmark test…. and being a HW vendor, Lenovo have the best HW resources that money can buy and their best engineers working with the best SAP resources and the results is 21% of the existing transactions having slower performance.
+Probably their best resources were put into the benchmark test…. and being an HW vendor, Lenovo has the best HW resources that money can buy.
+And their best engineers working with the best SAP resources, and the result is 21% of the existing transactions having slower performance.

 Analytics on S/4HANA?